Terms of Engagement

 b. to the extent required by law or by the Law Society’s Rules of Conduct and Client Care for Lawyers.

-7.3 We will of course, not disclose to you confidential information which we have in relating to any other client.
+9.3 We will of course, not disclose to you confidential information which we have in relation to any other client.

 10.1 We have procedures in place to identify and respond to conflicts of interest.
 If a conflict of interest arises we will advise you of this and follow the requirements and procedures set out in the Law Society’s Rules of Conduct and Client Care for Lawyers.